Our Heritage

 Jess took over Custom Fit Australia when he was 23 years old.
 He was bright-eyed and full of ideas with his Dad's old shoemaking tools to make use of.
 Fast forward 17 years and he is still bright-eyed and full of ideas, but has also gained a broad variety of experience in the leather craft and varying facets of the footwear industry.

 Jess is the founder and leader of the team at Wootten.
 In the workshop he lasts all the footwear by hand and stitches every sole together.
+He is also our main sewer for our bags and accessories.
 He has a fondness for old shoemaking tools, lovingly displaying them on a wall in the workshop.

 In his spare time, Jess likes to potter in the garden and make stuff.